fesquivelv/oneinctest/README.md

 # oneinctest

+You need to install:
+- .net core 2.2
+- node.js

 the "TestApi" folder contains the API, Youn have to run "dotnet restore", and adter this "dotnet run" in console in the path of this folder, I muts run the projec in "https://localhost:5001"